Wouldn’t it be nice if simply picking a tropical destination, such as Hawaii, guaranteed a perfect vacation?

 Getting stuck in your hotel with a sunburn is definitely not where you want to be while on a Hawaiian vacation, right?

 So slather that sunscreen on, reapply frequently (especially after being in the water or sweating) and enjoy your vacation!

 Not only do you need to be vigilant about wearing sunscreen, but you should make sure you use reef safe or mineral sunscreen.

-It is super important that you wear reef safe or mineral sunscreen when in the ocean or fresh water in order to protect the marine environment from being damaged by chemicals in regular sunscreen.
+It is super important that you wear reef safe or mineral sunscreen when in the ocean or fresh water in order to protect the marine life, such as coral reef, fish, and sea turtles, from being damaged by chemicals in regular sunscreen.

 If we all do our part in wearing reef safe or mineral sunscreen, we’ll be able to protect Hawaii and its marine ecosystem for future generations to enjoy.

-Starting in 2021, Hawaii will stop selling regular sunscreen – so if you don’t pack reef safe sunscreen, you really won’t have a choice.
+Hawaii stopped selling regular sunscreen in 2021, so if you don’t pack reef safe sunscreen, you really won’t have a choice.

-You may have plunked down money to stay at a resort with water slides and multiple pools, but if you want the best Hawaii vacation you need to leave your resort at some point.
+You may have plunked down money to stay at a resort with water slides and multiple pools, but if you want the best experience you need to leave your resort at some point.

 It’s the only way you’ll see the real Hawaii.

-You won’t get to enjoy the lush hiking trails, marvel at crazy tall waterfalls, mingle with locals, or see beaches with crazy colored sand.
+You won’t get to enjoy the lush hiking trails, marvel at super tall waterfalls, mingle with locals, or see beaches with different colored sand.